 Car Park: there is car parking right on Smeaton’s Pier.
 It’s a small car park but there are usually spaces in Winter (there were plenty when I went there today at 11am Wednesday 25th Jan).

 Food & Drink: there is The Pier Coffee Bar just before you get to Smeaton’s Pier.
 It serves extremely good coffee.
-There are lots of other eating & drinking establishments along The Wharf, just a stones throw away from the pier.
+There are lots of other eating & drinking establishments along The Wharf and in town.